gulpjs/async-done/README.md

   - Completion: [onCompleted](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypesubscribeobserver--onnext-onerror-oncompleted) method called
   - Error: [onError](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypesubscribeobserver--onnext-onerror-oncompleted) method called

-__Warning:__ Sync taks are __not supported__ and your function will never complete if the one of the above strategies is not used to signal completion.
+__Warning:__ Sync tasks are __not supported__ and your function will never complete if the one of the above strategies is not used to signal completion.
 However, thrown errors will be caught by the domain.

 #### `callback(error, result)`